4 Things To Consider When Planning A Winter Wedding In The Highlands

 Is there anything more beautiful than a blushing bride amidst a backdrop of snow?
 Or a devoted groom proving just how much he loves his bride-to-be by braving sub-zero temperatures in his kilt?
 There’s something special about winter weddings in the Highlands.
 And as any winter bride knows, tying the knot with a winter wedding is a bit of a gamble.
-So to help ensure you always come out on top, we thought we would share a few tips we’ve learnt along the way for planning a Highland wedding
+So to help ensure you always come out on top, we thought we would share a few tips we’ve learnt along the way for planning a Highland wedding in winter.

 1. If You Don’t Ask You Will Never Know